theman-oj10/CareerSync/docs/DeveloperGuide.md

 ### AddTask feature
 The `addtask` command allows users to add tasks to the `TaskList` field of an existing internship entry.
 This allows users to keep track of the tasks they need to complete for each internship.
 The `TaskList` field contains an `ArrayList<Task>` field that stores the tasks for each internship.
 The `addtask` command directly adds a new `Task` object to the `TaskList` field of the internship entry.

-#### How it is implemented
-1. The `addtask` command is parsed by the `InternshipDataParser`, which creates an `InternshipAddTaskParser` object.
-2. The `InternshipAddTaskParser` then calls the `ArgumentTokenizer#tokenize` method to extract the index and the task to be added.
+This method takes in the index of the internship, and the task to be added.
+It then adds the task to the internship with the index.
-3. The `InternshipAddTaskParser` then creates an `InternshipAddTaskCommand` object with the extracted details.
-4. The `InternshipAddTaskCommand` creates a new `Task` object based on the details.
-It then calls `InternshipModel` to add the task to the `TaskList` field of the internship entry via `addTask`.
-5. The `InternshipAddTaskCommand` then calls `setInternship` to replace the old internship with the new one with the task via `setInternship`.
-6. The `InternshipAddTaskCommand` then calls `updateFilteredInternshipList` to update the internship displayed on the UI.
-7. The `InternshipAddTaskCommand` then returns a `CommandResult` object with a message containing the task added.

-#### Parsing user input
+Here is a step-by-step example of how the `addtask` command might be executed:

-1. The user inputs the `edit` command.
+1. The user inputs the `addtask` command.<br>
-2. The `InternshipDataParser` parses the command and creates a new `InternshipAddTaskParser` object.
+2. The `InternshipDataParser` parses the command and creates a new `InternshipAddTaskParser` object.<br>
-3. The `InternshipAddTaskParser` then calls the ArgumentTokenizer#tokenize to extract the index and the task to be added.
+3. The `InternshipAddTaskParser` then calls the ArgumentTokenizer#tokenize to extract the index and the task to be added.<br>
-If either the index or the task is either missing or invalid, a ParseException will be thrown.
+If either the index or the task is either missing or invalid, a ParseException will be thrown.<br>
-4. The `InternshipAddTaskParser` then creates a new `InternshipAddTaskCommand` object with the extracted details.
+4. The `InternshipAddTaskParser` then creates a new `InternshipAddTaskCommand` object with the extracted details.<br>
-If the index is larger than the number of internships displayed, a CommandException will be thrown.
+If the index is larger than the number of internships displayed, a CommandException will be thrown.<br>
+5. The `InternshipAddTaskCommand` creates a new `Task` object based on the details.
+It then adds the task to the `TaskList` field of the internship entry via `TaskList::addTask`.<br>
+6. The `InternshipAddTaskCommand` then calls `InternshipModel::setInternship` to replace the old internship with the new one with the task.<br>
+7. The `InternshipAddTaskCommand` then calls `InternshipModel::updateFilteredInternshipList(PREDICATE_SHOW_ALL_INTERNSHIPS)` to update the internship displayed on the UI.<br>

 ### SetDeadline feature
 The `setdeadline` command allows users to set a deadline for a `Task` in the `TaskList` field of an existing internship entry.